picnicprojects/fanchart3d/README.md

 ```
 python fanchart3d.py
 ```
-Then open index.html in a browser
+Then open index.html in a browser.<br>
+Edit fanchart3d.py to select your own GEDCOM file
 ## Features
 Fanchart3D combines a genealogy timeline with a fanchart into a 3D object in the browser<br>
 [![](img/PriestleyChart.gif)](img/PriestleyChart.gif)